ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/99a-quiz-terminology.md

 :::::::::: question ::::::::::
 ![Example directed graph](images/QuizGraphDirected.png)

-What is the *in*-degree of Vertex 2?
+What is the *in*-degree of vertex 2?

 <input type="number" value="2" min="0"/>